This article looks under the hood of the Ancestry Search Engine to explain some of the more crazy-looking search results.

-You enter a search for John Smith of Albuquerque, New Mexico, born 1899.
-Scroll down the results, and you may wonder why does the Ancestry Search Engine show you:
+Let’s take an example where you enter a search for John Smith of Albuquerque, New Mexico, born 1899.

 - marriage records from Santa Fe?
 And census records from Essex, England?